Barbara O. Jones: Other work

 In 1979 she appeared alongside boxer Muhammad Ali in the TV miniseries Freedom Road.
 Ali, in one of his few acting roles, played Gideon Jackson, an ex-slave elected to the U.S. Senate, and she played his wife.

 In 1999 she had a lead role in Patrice Mallard's Mute Love, which draws on a number of elements from Daughters of the Dust.
 In 2001 she starred in Martin Mhando and Ron Mulvihill's film Maangamizi: The Ancient One, playing Asira, an American woman doctor visiting Tanzania.

 She also had guest roles in TV shows including Laverne & Shirley, Wonder Woman, and Lou Grant.

+Personal life and death

+Jones was married twice.
+Her first marriage, at 16, was to William Jones, her high school sweetheart, in 1957; they had two children together, William "Mshinda" and Gina "Makini", before they divorced.
+Her second marriage was to Robert Earl “Bashiri” Price, in 1971.
+They had one child together, Dhati, and raised all three of her children together.

+Jones died at her home in Dayton on April 16, 2024, at age 82.